Posted on 2 Comments

 Drinking from a water fountain while running on a hot day

 Don’t underestimate the significance of maintaining a healthy and balanced diet on warmer days.
 As a runner, it is crucial to consume nourishing foods that are rich in nutrients essential for runners and high in electrolytes.
-Consider incorporating the following options into your diet:

 • Watermelon has more than 90 percent water and is rich in potassium, vitamin C, magnesium, lycopene, and cucurbitacin E (antioxidant).